1. Likes, comments and submissions

-How can I found out what handicap services are available in an area?
+How can I find out what handicap services are available in an area?

 How can I find information on transportation options?

-A list of Partners offering transportation options and other travel-related services can be found here.
+You can find a list of Partners offering transportation options and other travel-related services here.

 5. Partnership and Advertising